Omri Katz

-Omri Haim Katz (עמרי חיים כץ; born May 30, 1976) is an American former actor.
+Omri Haim Katz (עמרי חיים כץ; born May 30, 1976) is an American retired actor.
 His television and film credits include the television series Dallas and Eerie, Indiana, and the movies Matinee, Adventures in Dinosaur City, and Hocus Pocus.

 Biography

-Katz is the son of Israeli Jewish immigrants Yoram and Rina Katz.
+Omri Haim Katz was born on May 30, 1976, to Israeli Jewish immigrants Yoram and Rina Katz.
 He has an older brother named Michael and an older sister named Lali.
 Katz resided in Israel for a year during his childhood.
 He has worked as a hairdresser.

-In 2015, it was reported that Katz maintains acquaintance with his former fellow actors from Hocus Pocus.